TWPUB/TWPUB-Tools/README.md

 We aim to re-imagine electronic publications as dynamic, mouldable, customisable shared cultural assets.
 Our goal is to create an ecosystem of readers and a library/store that makes it easy to create and consume these new-style publications.
 We hope that readers will come for the great experience, publishers will come to reach the readers, and that authors will be happy with the increased reader engagement.

-View the demo at https://twpub.github.io/TWPUB-Tools/
+View the demo at https://twpub-tools.org/

 ## Introduction

 This repository contains two tools:

-* ''epub2twpub'' is a command line tool to convert EPUB files into TWPUB format
+* **epub2twpub** is a command line tool to convert EPUB files into TWPUB format
-* ''twpub-wiki/plugins/twpub-tools'' is a TiddlyWiki plugin containing tools for viewing and annotating TWPUBs
+* **twpub-wiki/plugins/twpub-tools** is a TiddlyWiki plugin containing tools for viewing and annotating TWPUBs

 The repository also contains:

-* ''bin'' – scripts for working with the tools, including setting up a TiddlyWiki plugin library to contain the demo TWPUBs
+* **bin** – scripts for working with the tools, including setting up a TiddlyWiki plugin library to contain the demo TWPUBs
-* ''epubs'' – demonstration EPUB files that get built into the
+* **epubs** – demonstration EPUB files
-* ''fixtures'' – test fixtures for testing epub2twpub
+* **fixtures** – test fixtures for testing epub2twpub

 ## Setup